 Optimise your Page titles and Meta descriptions

 The meta descriptions below the title also target your primary and secondary keywords.
 Writing a meaningful meta description is important to explain to your potential customers what your page is about.
-They are not a ranking factor, however, they affect your CTR.
+They are not a ranking factor; however, they affect your CTR.
 As with the title tags, no specific number of characters exists for an optimal meta description length.
 It is recommended to keep your descriptions under 160 characters.
+Write titles that combine clarity and persuasion.
+For instance:

 Optimise Product Category Content